Introducing the owner

 It was time to follow my passion for classic/collectible cars.
 Something that I could be proud of - not just everyday transport but a car to be admired and saved for future generations that would only come out of the garage on sunny weekends

 First off I went down the restoration path.
 I qualified as a Panel Beater in the 70’s but hadn't worked in the trade for over 25 years.
 The skills were still there and I had the enthusiasm for a minor restoration or repaint.
-Working from the wheelchair did make it a bit more difficult to handle some of the large, heavy or awkward items but I could still handle most of it - although generally at a reduced pace.
+Working from the wheelchair made it a bit more difficult to handle some of the large, heavy or awkward items but I could still handle most of it - although generally at a reduced pace.

-It was time to move from an older classic into a more modern supercar with all the power and refinement that a modern Jaguar can provide.
+It was time to move from an older classic into a more modern supercar with all the power and refinement that a modern Jaguar could provide.
 In time I am sure that the XKR will become a true classic in its own right -just like the gorgeous E-Type classic of the 60’s and 70’s.

-So there you have a bit of background on me.
 I hope your visit to this site is informative and entertaining.
 Feel free to E-mail me with any comments, suggestions or questions.

 Proud previous owner of a Jaguar XKR